criblio/appscope/test/testContainers/README.md

 branches at this point.
 We'll revisit that later if we start stepping on each other.

+Create `README.test.md` files here if you want to populate the "Overview" tab for the resulting `criblci/scope-test-it` repository at Docker Hub.

 ## Execution

 The `Makefile` provides the automation.
 Run `make help` for details as well as